 An SEP-IRA functions in the same way as a traditional IRA, with the exception of contribution limits.
 The money contributed to the SEP-IRA grows tax-free until withdrawal.

-Withdrawing funds before you reach the age of 59 ½ results in penalties, and you must start withdrawing funds by the time you reach 72.
+Withdrawing funds before you reach the age of 59½ results in penalties, and you must start withdrawing funds by the time you reach 72 years of age.
 That is true whether or not you have retired.

-The IRS changed the maximum age for withdrawing SEP-IRA funds in recent years, so anyone who turned 70 ½ before January 1, 2020 is required to start making such withdrawals.
-Keep in mind that failing to take Required Minimum Distributions (RMDs), the minimum amounts you must withdraw each year after reaching the mandatory age results in significant penalties.
+The IRS changed the maximum age for withdrawing SEP-IRA funds in recent years, so anyone who turned 70½ years of age before January 1, 2020, is required to start making withdrawals.
+Keep in mind that failing to take the Required Minimum Distributions (RMDs), the minimum amounts you must withdraw each year after reaching this mandatory age results in significant penalties.

 Unlike traditional IRAs, SEP-IRAs do not include catch-up contributions.

-Even if you are only a part-time freelancer, you can still open an SEP-IRA.
+Even if you are a part-time freelancer, you can still open an SEP-IRA.
 That is true even if you are employed and contribute to an employer-sponsored 401(k) at work.
-You can still sock away up to 20 percent of your freelance net income in an SEP-IRA.
+You can still put away up to 20 per cent of your freelance net income in an SEP-IRA, and your traditional IRA contributions from your employer can also be put into your personal SEP-IRA, if you wish.

 Setting Up a SEP-IRA